-Leaving the Norwood Bridge the real transition from the alpine setting of Telluride to the high desert setting of Naturita comes to full fruition on a beautiful 16 mile paddle through a remote area that includes Norwood Canyon and "The Ledges", a more prominent Class III whitewater section of the San Miguel River.
+The river becomes a boatable stream just a few miles outside the resort town of Telluride along SH 145, and continues as a Class I to III stream all the way to the Dolores River confluence.
+This reach describes the Norwood Canyon section of the San Miguel River of about 16.3 miles from the Norwood Bridge east of Norwood, Colorado to Green Truss Bridge east of Nucla, Colorado close to the Utah state line.
+Leaving the Norwood Bridge the real transition from the alpine setting of Telluride to the high desert setting of Naturita comes to full fruition on a beautiful paddle through a remote area that includes Norwood Canyon and "The Ledges", a more prominent Class III whitewater section of the San Miguel River.
+The river diverges from roads entering the canyon and provides a truly remote experience that will end before you know it unless you intentionally slow down to "smell the roses."
+Norwood Canyon is commonly run in under 4 hours and it can be run in as little as two hours.
 In this section the boulders are generally smaller and less frequent providing a less intense run, but one still offering some whitewater thrills.
-Gently sloping, tree-lined banks will be found below Norwood Canyon.
+Tree-lined sandstone bluffs adorning the river banks will be found through the canyon before the banks gently slope away below the canyonbelow Norwood Canyon.
 The Ledges offers great surfing waves for playboaters.

-Runs begin at an elevation of 6,560 feet msl and drop to 5,825 feet msl at an average gradient of about 46 fpm.
+Runs begin at an elevation of 6,587 feet msl and drop to 5,853 feet msl at an average gradient of about 45.3 fpm.
 However, the lower 5+ miles of the run (The Ledges section) has a slightly steeper gradient of about 60 fpm.
-Like sections above, this run is usually only boatable in June, and perhaps part of July.
+Like sections above, this run is usually only boatable in May or June, and perhaps part of July.
 Horsefly Creek, about midway through this run, is a beautiful side canyon entering on river right.
-About 2 - 2.5 miles below Horsefly Creek is a small low-head dam with a somewhat strong, but runnable, hydraulic current.
+About 10.9 miles below Norwood Bridge is a small low-head dam with a somewhat strong, but runnable, hydraulic current.
 Adjoining land is privately owned, so scout quickly, then run on the far left and continue downstream (see the "Hazards" section below for detailed information.)
-Though some monor rapids will be found below Green Truss Bridge, this section is technically the end of whitewater runs on the San Miguel River.
+Though some minor CLass I to II rapids will be found below Green Truss Bridge, this section is technically the end of whitewater runs on the San Miguel River.

 San Miguel County between the Towns of Norwood and Naturita in southwestern Colorado.
 The Town of Dolores is about 2.5 hours to the southwest.
 The Dolores, West Dolores, Animas, Piedra, Gunnison and Colorado Rivers all flow nearby.